BNoone/Frankfurt_Water_Management4Trees/knime_workflows/README.md

 A reusable KNIME workflow that takes the raw DWD file, isolates the area around Frankfurt am Main, calculates a monthly average heat-stress value for each 1 square-kilometre block of the city, and outputs a clean CSV file ready for use in dashboards, maps, or further analysis.

 **The result**
-A 411,000-row hourly raster collapsed into ~575 clean rows — one heat-stress value per neighbourhood-sized block of Frankfurt.
+A 411,000-row hourly raster collapsed into ~575 clean rows.
+Every row contains one heat-stress value per neighbourhood-sized block of Frankfurt.
 The output file plugs directly into downstream visualisation tools.

 **Why this matters**
-Public climate datasets are a goldmine for sustainability, urban planning, and energy use cases — but most of them sit behind a technical wall.
+Public climate datasets are a goldmine for sustainability, urban planning, and energy use cases, yet most of them sit behind a technical wall.
 This workflow shows how a low-code ETL tool (KNIME) plus a small scripting bridge can turn a specialist research file into something a business team can actually use, without writing a full application or hiring a data engineer.

 **Tools used**
 KNIME Analytics Platform (free desktop edition), Python (for the NetCDF parsing step), DWD open data, GitHub (portfolio hosting).

-# DWD Urban Heat Island → Frankfurt UHI Grid (KNIME workflow)
+# DWD Urban Heat Island TO Frankfurt UHI Grid (KNIME workflow)

 End-to-end ETL workflow that ingests the German Weather Service (DWD) urban heat island raster dataset, filters it to the Frankfurt am Main area, aggregates it to a monthly mean per grid cell, and exports it as a flat CSV ready for downstream visualisation.